ABOUT THE PROJECT

 Community involvement and participation in the Land Use Bylaw Review Project is integral to its success.
 This project relies heavily on resident and stakeholder involvement to ensure a “made-in-Cochrane” approach to our unique land-use needs and challenges.

-The project kicks off in March 2018.
-Please check back for updates on how you can be involved.
 If you have any questions about the project in general, please contact us:

-Riley Welden, Project Manager
+Jill Hofer, Project Manager

 Town of Cochrane Land Use Bylaw Review Project